 Devon cycle routes maps

-There are some great cycle maps available for Devon.
+There are some great cycle maps available for Devon, perfect for planning your coast to coast Devon ride, your Dartmoor National Park cycling holiday or your North Devon cycling breaks.
 Here are some Amazon links:

 This pocket-sized map shows the National Cycle Network in North Devon and local routes in the area around Exmoor, Ilfracome, North Devon Coast, Exeter, Okehampton and Bude.
 1:110,000 scale.
 Dimensions folded are 155mm x 99mm; flat 792mm x 630mm.
 Buy it here.